OmarMiniesy/Notes/Cribl/Data Management.md

 - **Shaping**: The transformation and restructuring of data to make it more accessible and usable for downstream consumers.
 - **Enrichment**: Enhancing data with context, metadata, and external sources to improve its value and usefulness.

 > Optimization helps make better decisions, achieve business objectives, and leverage data as a strategic asset.
-In [[Supporting Tech]], each of these steps maps to a specific Cribl Stream pipeline function.
+In [[Supporting Tech]], each of these steps maps to a specific [[Stream]] pipeline function.

 MELT — the four pillars of telemetry data:
 - **Metrics**: Numeric representations of data measured over a defined interval of time (e.g., CPU usage at 5-second intervals).
 Aggregated and summarized — least verbose.